What's Possible? printable worksheet

-How many of the numbers from $1$ to $20$ can you express as the difference of two perfect squares?
+How many of the numbers from $1$ to $30$ can you express as the difference of two perfect squares?

-What do you notice about the difference between squares of
+What do you notice about the difference between squares of consecutive numbers?

-by $2$?
+What about the difference between the squares of numbers which differ by $2$?
 By $3$?
 By $4$...?

 When is the difference between two square numbers odd?